wechaty/wechaty/README.md

 You can directly submit pull requests for documentation changes.

-## Join Us
+## Join US

 Wechaty is used in many ChatBot projects by hundreds of developers.
-If you want to talk with other developers, just scan the following QR Code in WeChat with secret code _wechaty_, join our **Wechaty Developers' Home** now.
+If you want to talk with other developers, just scan the following QR Code in WeChat with secret code _wechaty_, join our **Wechaty Developers' Home**.

 ![Wechaty Developers' Home](https://chatie.io/wechaty/images/bot-qr-code.png)